geoloqi/geoloqi-js/README.markdown

 Usage
 ---

 Consult the demos folder for code examples.
+Don't forget to create an application at the [Geoloqi Developers Site](https://developers.geoloqi.com).
 Here is a client example to get you started:

     <html>
       <head>